 Ben Tipton, Head Coach, Deadlifting a Car during a Strongman competition

-Although much of my life has been influenced by lifting and the pursuit of excellence in that field, through either competition or education on the topic, construction has influenced my professional development greatly.
+Although much of my life has been influenced by lifting, my background in construction has had a huge impact on me.
 After high school and throughout college I worked in construction as an Ironworker.
-Working construction has proven to be invaluable education; I’ve learned a lot about what hard work means, how to problem solve, and what it takes to put a building together.
-Although work in the construction field may not seem particularly relevant to the story of a coaching company, my ironworking background is a part of who I am and it influences how my wife and I built our company.
+Construction work is a tremendous educator!
+I’ve learned a lot about what hard work means, how to problem solve, work effectively as a team, because it’s what it takes to put a building together.
+Although construction work may not seem relevant to the story of a coach, my ironworking background is a vital part of who I am and it influences how my wife and I built our company.

 Ben & Alycia Tipton, Founders, Ironclad Performance